gnanasai5111/Software-concepts/Javascript/README.md

 - let and const are hoisted  but not initialised.
 They are in temporal deadzone untill they are defined.
 Accessing them before that causes a ReferenceError
 - Function Declarations (like function foo() {}) are hoisted.
 For Function Expressions (like const foo = function () {} or arrow functions), only variables are hoisted

+## Undefined vs Not Defined

+- Undefined means variable exists in memory, but has no value yet
+- Not defined means variable has never been declared